 Kids usually start to feel that one hand is stronger than the other at performing fine motor tasks.
 This becomes their dominant hand and they use their other hand as a stabilizer or, as we OTs like to call it, a “helper hand”.

-“I think my child is ambidextrous!”
+Is my child is ambidextrous?

 When children reach about 5 years old and are not yet showing signs of an emerging dominant hand, parents might start to think that the child is ambidextrous (able to use either hand equally well).
 I usually caution parents that this is extremely rare and that there is typically a reason that kids aren’t finding their dominant hand.